Financial literacy

 In the world of business, only one thing is certain–cash is king.
 To keep a business going, you need cash on hand.
 And when you have no cash, your business is likely struggling.

+Cash flow is one of the top five challenges for small business owners.
 Common concerns business owners have include making payroll, distributing profits, and not having enough cash to pay vendors or taxes–all of which can be solved by making sure you have positive cash flow.

 Being more proactive and systematic helps the financial health of your business.
 In this guide, we’ll share everything you need to know about cash flow management and how to approach all the issues that come along with it.